Some tips for doing bird photography!

 My settings: Aperature Priority with a wide open F-stop, which gives me a blurred background.
 I may bump the F-stop up a notch or two in order to make sure the entire bird is in focus, especially with a larger bird like a heron.
 Spot focus, AI Servo, medium burst speed which gives me several frames per second.
 Use a high enough ISO to get a fast shutter speed (1000+ if possible).
 Check exposure compensation and adjust, especially if shooting into the sky.

 Tip #1: Using a tripod isn’t necessary most of the time.
 If you’re fairly steady and light is good enough for a fast shutter speed, don’t bother!
 Keep your arms close to your body, with your left hand bracing the base of your camera and lens.
-Use the door frame of your car or a tree to steady yourself if you’re waiting for action.
+You can use the door frame of your car or a tree to steady yourself if you’re waiting for action.

 Tip #2: The car makes a great bird blind.
 Drive the back roads where there is little traffic.
 Use your ears as well as your eyes to find wildlife.
 Look ahead beside the road for perched birds or quiet animals.
 Pull over before you get too close.
 Use your flashers if necessary.
 Turn off the car engine to prevent vibration when shooting from the car.

-The kayak also works well for nature photography.
+The kayak also works well for nature photography since you will be low on the water.
+Professionals may belly-crawl through the marsh or lay on the beach to get their shots, but sitting in a kayak is almost as good for getting eye level with birds on the water.
 Most birds with the exception of ducks will let you get close and observe them doing their thing if you don’t make sudden movements.
 You may see warblers and sparrows working the edges of the lake, and herons and egrets hunting for prey.
 For some reason they don’t seem to recognize you as a threat, or as a human, when sitting in a kayak.

 Tip #3: Take a lot of shots.
 You don’t know which one will show something surprising.
+Use high or intermediate high speed continuous shooting.
 Don’t miss that shot when the bird flips the fish into the air to catch it head first for swallowing!

 Tip #4: When there’s a “crow party” or a disturbance, pay attention!
 There’s a predator and some interesting photos to be had.